omakoleg/typescript-practices/docs/pages/language/callbacks.md

 In this example callback function will be executed "after" file descriptor is returned by OS and file contents were read out.

-Or some error happened.
-In this case `err` will have some value and `data` will be empty Buffer

-It is common pattern to have callback function with 2 arguments:

-- `error` on a first place when some issues happened, usually second parameter will not have value in this case
-- `data` useful function result, in this case `err` usually is `null` or `undefined`

-Callback functions usually have `void` as result type because no-one is waiting for them to return value, but rather perform some action later.
-Callback still have `return` inside but it is used to stop its execution.

-Function doing division, and sometime exploding when someone will try to divide by `0`
+Function doing division, and returning an error when someone will try to divide by `0`

 ```ts
 const divide = (